ppml38/levenshtein_distance/README.md

 # Levenshtein distance
-This is a Python implementation of [lavenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).
+This is a Python implementation of [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).

 # Usage:
 ```python